Alternative versions of Superman: Injustice: Gods Among Us

+JLA: The Nail

 JLA: The Nail and JLA: Another Nail show a Superman in which Kal-El was raised by Amish folk instead of the Kents.
 His Amish upbringing delays Superman from revealing himself to the world, which places Green Lantern (Hal Jordan) as the leader and most powerful member of the Justice League until Superman's discovery.
 This Superman is more humble, less in touch with the outside world, calmer and less experienced than other incarnations.